NeuroJSON/zmat/README.rst

 The installation of ZMat is no different from any other simple MATLAB toolboxes.
-You only need to download/unzip the  package to a folder, and add the folder's path to MATLAB/Octave's path list by using the following command:
+You only need to download/unzip the  package to a folder, and add the folder's path (that contains zmat.m and the "private" folder) to MATLAB's path list by using the following command:

 .. code:: matlab

-    addpath('/path/to/zmax');
+    addpath('/path/to/zmat');

+For Octave, one needs to copy the zipmat.mat file inside the "octave", from the subfolder matching the OS into the "private" subfolder.

 If you want to add this path permanently, you need to type "pathtool", browse to the zmat root folder and add to the list, then click "Save".